lingfungc/react-expense-tracker/react.md

 Q: What is React.js?
 React is a frontend JavaScript library for building user interface.
-React aims to build application which is more reactive and with smooth transition, e.g. Netfilx With React, we do not need to wait for new pages to load or actions to start.
+React aims to build application which is more reactive and with smooth transition, e.g. Netflix With React, we do not need to wait for new pages to load or actions to start.

 Q: Why does React rely on JavaScript?